thibaultcha/TCCopyableLabel/README.md

 # TCCopyableLabel

+#### Provide the best UX to your users!

 TCCopyableLabel is a subclass of `UILabel` that allows a user to copy the label's text to the clipboard, just like a regular text input.
+This can be really useful in some situations where you dispplay some important real-life informations.

 ![Demo](demo.gif)